jupyterhub/jupyterhub/docs/source/config-examples.md

 c.Spawner.args = ['--NotebookApp.default_url=/notebooks/Welcome.ipynb']
 ```

-In addition, using the GitHub Authenticator requires a few additional
+Using the GitHub Authenticator requires a few additional
 environment variable to be set prior to launching JupyterHub:

 ```bash